olivedae/harald/README.md

 ## Overview

 A modern implementation of Bluetooth Low Energy 4.2 written in and for Rust.
-Using low-level, typesafe abstractions over the Bluetooth stack's various protocols and procedures, allowing for elegant logical communication between devices.
+Using low-level, type safe abstractions over the Bluetooth stack's various protocols and procedures, allowing for elegant logical communication between devices.